D4rXz3n0n/zj-podman/README.md

 ## About

-This is an example [Zellij][zellij] plugin in Rust.
-It can be used as a template to start developing your own plugins.
+This is a zellij plugin allowing to see and launch podman container.

 More about Zellij plugins: [Zellij Documentation][docs]